 The following types of meat and meat products are not considered kosher:

-- Meat from pigs, rabbits, squirrels, camels, kangaroos, or horses
+- meat from pigs, rabbits, squirrels, camels, kangaroos, and horses

 Dairy products — such as milk, cheese, butter, and yogurt — are permitted, although they must adhere to specific rules in order to be considered kosher: